How to submit your DNA to FamilyTreeDNA

 - Although the form says that it can be disregarded

-if you order online, it is essential to complete it as it is the only
+if you order online, it used to be essential to complete it as it was the only

-place that the test subject's gender is requested.
+place that the test subject's gender was requested.
 Kits can be switched

-between males and females up to the point of submission or up to the
+between males and females up to the point of online confirmation of gender or up to the point of submission by mail or up to the

 point at which a Y-DNA product is ordered, whichever happens first.
 It